 Other disease areas and conditions.
-We believe that the market opportunity linked to other disease areas beyond oncology and rare diseases could ultimately be larger given their higher prevalence compared to cancer.
-Our platform has applications in areas such as cardiology, neurology and metabolism, through applications ranging from targeted gene panels to whole-exome solutions.
-While genomics applications are still emerging in these disease areas, we expect significant opportunity in the coming years as novel findings establish the genetic determinants of high-profile diseases such as inherited cardiovascular conditions, multiple sclerosis, Alzheimer's disease, autism and metabolic syndrome.
+We believe that the aggregate market opportunity linked to other disease areas beyond oncology and rare diseases could ultimately be larger than our current opportunity in oncology and rare diseases given their higher prevalence compared to cancer.
+Our SOPHiA platform has applications in areas such as cardiology, neurology and metabolism, through applications ranging from targeted gene panels to whole-exome solutions.
+While genomics applications are still emerging in these diseases areas, we expect significant opportunity in the coming years as novel findings establish the genetic determinants of high-profile diseases such as inherited cardiovascular conditions, multiple sclerosis, Alzheimer's disease, autism and metabolic syndrome.
 We provide applications in each of these disease areas today, and plan to further penetrate the testing landscape in these disease areas through genomics and other data modalities in the future.

 Other data modalities beyond genomics.
-We designed our platform architecture such that it can scale with new digital healthcare data modalities beyond genomics.
+We designed our platform architecture to be able to scale with new digital healthcare data modalities beyond genomics.
 We have already taken the next step in that direction by developing and deploying our proprietary radiomics analytics capabilities onto our SOPHiA platform.
 In radiomics, we offer analytics solutions for three-dimensional medical imaging technologies, including CT, MRI, SPECT and PET scanners, regardless of manufacturers.
 Additionally, we may expand applications to other imaging modalities such as two-dimensional modalities (e.g., ultrasound, traditional x-rays) as well as testing modalities that can be processed through imaging-based approaches (e.g., electrocardiograms).
-Beyond radiomics, we intend to support additional data modalities in the future, for example digital pathology and proteomics.
+Beyond radiomics, we intend to support additional data modalities in the future, for example digital pathology, proteomics, spatial genomics and metabolomics.
 We believe that supporting additional data modalities in our SOPHiA platform, both as stand-alone modalities and in a multimodal approach, has the potential to open significant new market opportunities and increase our total addressable market in the future.